SubstrateGaming/Substrate.NET.Toolchain/README.md

 # What is the Substrate .NET Toolchain ?

-Ajuna SDK is a .NET toolchain featuring .NET framework extensions and code generation utilities to build substrate storage services and clients quickly.
-This toolchain ideally extends [Ajuna.NetApi](https://github.com/ajuna-network/Ajuna.NetApi) library, which provides raw access to substrate nodes.
+Substrate .NET Toolchain is a .NET toolchain featuring .NET framework extensions and code generation utilities to build substrate storage services and clients quickly.
+This toolchain ideally extends [Substrate.NET.API](https://github.com/SubstrateGaming/Substrate.NetApi) library, which provides raw access to substrate nodes.

 ![image](https://user-images.githubusercontent.com/17710198/221981597-de89c308-8f33-4c08-a463-3270e68a5035.png)